Space-time accessibility supports participation in after-work leisure activities: Introduction

+Leisure activities, which typically happen in third places, differ behaviorally from the mandatory activities that anchor daily schedules.
+In activity-based frameworks, home and work function as fixed anchors: spatially and temporally rigid commitments around which the rest of the daily program is organized \citep{schwanen2008fixed}.
+Leisure activities, by contrast, are characterized by high scheduling flexibility, spatial substitutability, and optionality: they can be more easily relocated, rescheduled, shortened, or dropped altogether when time pressure mounts \citep{ettema2007modelling,schwanen2008fixed}.
+These properties mean that leisure participation is especially sensitive to residual time budgets, the discretionary time that remains after mandatory commitments and commuting have been satisfied \citep{kitamura1984model,joly2016intensive}.
+Unlike commuting trips, where the destination is fixed and the decision reduces to route and mode, leisure trips involve simultaneous choices of whether, when, where, and for how long to participate, making them inherently more responsive to variations in accessibility \citep{ettema2007modelling}.

-A growing body of evidence shows a strong link between accessibility and realized mobility.
+A growing body of evidence indicates a strong correlation between transportation accessibility and physical activity participation.
 Higher accessibility levels are strongly correlated with participation in total, mandatory, and discretionary activities \citep{fransen2018spatio, luz2022does}.
-Better job accessibility is associated with greater mobility ranges \citep{liao2025effect}, and proximity to walkable areas promotes higher levels of physical activity \citep{althoff2025countrywide}.
+Proximity to walkable areas promotes higher levels of physical activity \citep{althoff2025countrywide}.
 Improving accessibility in neighborhoods with concentrations of low-income or carless households located outside major transit corridors has also been shown to increase daily activity participation \citep{allen2020planning}.
-Similarly, enhancing public transit accessibility can particularly benefit discretionary activity participation among disadvantaged groups \citep{zhang2022eliminating}.
+The behavioral distinctiveness of leisure from the other mandatory activities makes leisure a revealing lens for evaluating how well transport systems convert potential access into actual participation: rigid activities will be undertaken regardless of accessibility conditions, whereas flexible activities amplify the signal of accessibility differences across individuals and places.
+Indeed, studies have found that enhancing public transit accessibility can particularly benefit participation in discretionary activities among disadvantaged groups \citep[e.g.,][]{zhang2022eliminating}.

-Nevertheless, most existing studies rely on home-based cumulative opportunity \citep{allen2020planning,luz2022does} or simple proximity measures \citep{mccormack2011search} of accessibility and treat individual attributes separately.
+Nevertheless, most existing studies rely on home-based cumulative opportunity \citep{allen2020planning,luz2022does} or simple proximity measures \cite{mccormack2011search} of accessibility, treating individual attributes separately.
 This approach is essentially static and overlooks the mechanisms through which accessibility shapes mobility.
 For example, while greater job accessibility may be associated with higher leisure participation at the aggregate level \citep{luz2022does}, such a misalignment between the activity types used to measure accessibility and those used to measure participation obscures policy relevance and undermines individual-level insights.